Nancy has a degree in English, a love of literature, and an unquenchable thirst for knowledge.

-Women’s literature presents a unique view into the female American experience.
-America experienced many changes following the Civil War.
-The country was in a period of transformation, including political, economic, social, and literary shifts.
-As the country emerged into the Industrial Revolution female authors were forging a place for themselves in literary cannon.
-The feminist movement called into question the role of women in society and female authors responded by creating works presenting strong, self-reliant, intelligent women.
+Women’s literature presents a unique glimpse into the female American experience.
+In the aftermath of the Civil War, the country was in a period of transformation that included political, economic, social, and literary shifts.
+As the country emerged into the Industrial Revolution, female authors were forging a place for themselves in the literary canon.
+The feminist movement called into question the role of women in society, and female authors responded by creating works presenting strong, self-reliant, intelligent women.

-America was a country experiencing vast changes from 1865 to 1912.
-Reconstruction began following the Civil War.
+America experienced vast changes between 1865 and 1912, as post-Civil War reconstruction.
 Issues over how to rebuild and the fate of those who rebelled led to hostility and the impeachment of President Andrew Jackson.
-Economic climate shifted from primarily agricultural to industrial as America entered the Industrial Age.
-America created the first transcontinental railroad changing the shipping process and allowing people and merchandise to be transported easily and efficiently (Rogers, 2013).
-Scientific advancement and growth of education affected the nation.
-Immigration expanded as people came into the United States for work and the chance at a better life.
-This led to the mass poverty, poor working conditions, and industrial monopolies owned by the first American wealthy, such as John D. Rockefeller and Andrew Carnegie.
-The people fought against their industrial bosses through vigilantism and eventually the formation of the first labor unions (Baym, 2008).
+The economic climate shifted from primarily agricultural to industrial as the country entered the Industrial Age.
+America created the first transcontinental railroad, drastically changing the shipping process and allowing people and merchandise to be transported easily and efficiently over long distances (Rogers, 2013).
+Scientific advancement and the growth of education also began to affect the nation.
+Immigration expanded as people came into the United States in search of work and the chance at a better life, leading to mass poverty, poor working conditions, and industrial monopolies owned by the first American wealthy, such as John D. Rockefeller and Andrew Carnegie.
+The people fought against their industrial bosses through vigilantism and, eventually, the formation of the first labor unions (Baym, 2008).
 Class struggle was rampant, and issues of racism blossomed as immigrants and freed slaves learned to live among one another.
-Women’s suffrage fought against the limitations enforced by a patriarchal society and the idealism of the “Cult of True Womanhood” providing expectations of women as submissive, pious, wife, and mother relegated to the home (A & E Television, 2013).
-Elizabeth Cady Stanton and Susan B. Anthony, as well as many other women, fought for the Women's Rights Movement.
+Women’s suffrage fought against the limitations enforced by a patriarchal society and the idealism of the “Cult of True Womanhood,” which outlined expectations of women to be submissive, pious wives and mothers relegated to the home (A & E Television, 2013).
+Elizabeth Cady Stanton and Susan B. Anthony, as well as many other women, fought in the Women's Rights Movement.
 The feminist movement claimed a huge victory with the right for women to vote in 1920.
-Literature of the period reflects the many changes of the era, including the 3,000 new words introduced into American language with new slang and dialects represented in realistic writing and painting a picture of America at the turn of the century and early 20th century.
+Literature of the period reflects the many changes of the era, including the 3,000 new words introduced into American English; New slang and dialects were represented in realistic writing, painting a picture of America in the late 19th and early 20th centuries.

 Role of Feminine Literature

 Women’s literature gained widespread prominence by the end of the 19th century.
 Feminist causes and the expansion of education for women led to many more female writers than any preceding century (Bomarito & Hunter, 2005).
 Despite living in a patriarchal society, female writers fought for acceptance in the literary community.
-In previous eras women’s writing was relegated primarily to writing for children and poetry.
+In previous eras, women’s writing was relegated primarily to writing for children and poetry.
 These works were characterized by sentimentality, morality, and depth of feeling considered works of feminine genres (Bomarito & Hunter, 2005).
-During the nineteenth century the women’s suffrage movement reacted to the social, legal, and political inequalities placed on women.
+During the 19th century, the women’s suffrage movement reacted to the social, legal, and political inequalities placed on women.
 Women’s literature reflects the feminist movement through theme, characterization, and situations.
-Works of Kate Chopin and Charlotte Perkins Gilman reveal women’s individuality and speak out against social expectations of women.
+The works of Kate Chopin and Charlotte Perkins Gilman reveal women’s individuality and speak out against oppressive social expectations of women.
 Louisa May Alcott created strong, self-reliant female characters presenting a new definition of the role of women in America.
-Feminine literature of the late nineteenth century to the early 20th century served the purpose of presenting readers with realistic views of women’s intellect, desires, and potential ranging far beyond the limitations of submissive domestic life.
+Feminine literature of the late 19th and early 20th centuries presented readers with realistic views of women’s intellect, desires, and potential ranging far beyond the limitations of submissive domestic life.

 Female Authors of the Period